Work Safely at Heights (Refresher)Available Locations & Course Dates:

 Academic Award & Recognition

-Upon successful completion participants will be issued with either of the following Statements of Attainment relevant to their industry area which will be recognised nationally
+Upon successful completion participants will be issued with the following Statement of Attainment relevant to their industry area which will be recognised nationally

 RIIWHS204D Work safely at heights